ncgears/2023ChargedUp/README.md

 1. After cloning the repo (How to use this robot base, above), in the bottom left of the VS Code, click "master"
 2. In the pop-up dialog, start typing your team number.
 There should be a branch named "XXXX_TeamName" for you.
 3. Select the branch related to your name.

+## When you are ready to take your code and go out on your own repo
+First off, congratulations!
+I am happy you are ready to give it a go.
+You have a few options:
+1. Fork the entire repository (this will clone everything, including the branches for other teams)
+2. Create a new repo of your own, copy the contents of the folder to your new repo and init the repo
+3. Write from scratch anything you want to keep

+I am always happy to have you make "ncgears" a collaborator on your own repository so that I can help you with code and push changes to you.